-Hygge might be a word you haven’t heard since its boom period of three months in 2017, but you might need to reacquaint yourself with it to both save energy and evoke the Danish concept of cosiness and contentment in what might be the toughest winter we’ve had in recent years.
+Hygge might be a word you haven’t heard since its boom period of three months in 2017, but you might need to reacquaint yourself with it to both save energy and evoke the Danish concept of cosiness and contentment throughout the winter months.

-As coronavirus cases inevitably increase, most of us will be spending far more time at home than we normally would in the run-up to Christmas and beyond.
-It’s more important than ever to know how to limit your energy usage and spend, but also get through lockdown with the minimum of stress.
+We do tend to spend more time at home than we normally would as winter begins to take hold.
+It’s more important than ever, therefore, to know how to limit your energy usage and spend.

 When the clocks go back and it starts getting dark earlier and earlier, rather than having the lights on, why not invest in candles instead?
 As long as you’re not trying to read or cook, a few candles will provide all the light you need and help cultivate a cosy atmosphere.
 If you absolutely do need the lights on, make sure you’re using lightbulbs like LEDs - they last for up to 25,000 hours, use less energy, are more environmentally-friendly and in many cases cost less to buy than halogen options.